Private Eye Surgery

 Common refractive errors include:

-• Myopia: When the optics of the eye are too powerful for the length of the eyeball, one has myopia, or near-sightedness.
+Myopia: When the optics of the eye are too powerful for the length of the eyeball, one has myopia, or nearsightedness.

-• Hyperopia: When the optics of the eye are not powerful enough for the length of the eyeball, one has hyperopia, or farsightedness.
+Hyperopia: When the optics of the eye are not powerful enough for the length of the eyeball, one has hyperopia, or farsightedness.

-• Astigmatism occurs when the optics of the eye are too powerful or too weak across one meridian.
+Astigmatism: when the optics of the eye are too powerful or too weak across one meridian.
 A person with astigmatism sees the lines of a particular orientation less clearly.

-• Presbyopia is when the flexibility of the lens declines due to age, leading to difficulty in near vision.
+Presbyopia: when the flexibility of the lens declines due to age, leading to difficulty in near vision.

 What is Refractive Lens Exchange Surgery?

 Refractive Lens Exchange (RLE) surgery is a remarkable surgical technique aimed at resolving lens-related problems by removing the natural lens and replacing it with a carefully designed artificial lens implant.
-This cutting-edge implant is custom-made to correct specific refractive errors, resulting in exceptional visual clarity at your desired distance(s) and effortlessly adapting to your lifestyle needs.

 Am I suitable for refractive lens exchange surgery?